 Here at Vermont Hardwoods we take protecting and leaving the smallest possible footprint on the environment seriously.
 Rippings, edgings and cutoffs are sold for kindling.
 We’re set up to recycle all paper, cardboard, cans, bottles and batteries and also work with a local environmental company to dispose of waste, such as oil and coolant, from manufacturing.

-Except for our Honduran Mahogany, all of our wood comes from Appalachian and New England forests reducing energy and transportation costs.
+All of our wood comes from Appalachian and New England forests reducing energy and transportation costs.

 Our manufacturing facility has been reviewed by Efficiency Vermont and we’ve made adjustments to maximize efficiency.
 We have installed energy efficient lighting throughout our facility including a number of solar tubes which provide natural illumination as well as motion sensored lights in our warehouse that turn off when not in use.
 Our road sign is solar powered during early morning and evening hours.

 Sawdust and chips are blown into a trailer and trucked to a wood processing center that turns them into pellets, some of which we then purchase back as a supplemental heating source for our business.
 Air from our dust collection system is recirculated back into the building, reducing energy consumption year round.
-We also burn waste oil from our forklift, saws, and vehicles in our waste oil furnace.